 Servers located within the European territory are used for data processing related to hosting services of the website.

-The controller uses third-party services (GSuite) that entail an international transfer of data, taking place with the guarantee offered by the Adequacy Decision taken by the European Commission (Privacy Shield) and by standard contractual clauses.
+The controller uses third-party services that entail an international transfer of data, taking place with the guarantee offered by standard contractual clauses.

 Data directly provided by the data subjects are stored for the strictly limited period of time necessary to respond to the data subjects’ requests and then are subsequently cancelled, excepting cases where an assignment is being confirmed (in this case the data will be kept for the whole duration of the relationship and in compliance with legal obligations) and defensive needs (that might require further conservation).